 Relacorilant.
-We are conducting two Phase 3 trials (named GRACE and GRADIENT) of our proprietary, selective cortisol modulator, relacorilant, as a treatment for patients with Cushing's syndrome.
+We are conducting two Phase 3 trials ("GRACE" and "GRADIENT") of our proprietary, selective cortisol modulator, relacorilant, as a treatment for patients with Cushing's syndrome.
 Relacorilant was well-tolerated in its Phase 1 and Phase 2 trials.
 Patients in the Phase 2 trial exhibited meaningful improvements in glucose control, hypertension, weight, liver function, coagulopathy, cognition, mood, insulin resistance and quality of life measures.
-Relacorilant shares Korlym's affinity for GR, but, unlike Korlym, has no affinity for PR, and so is not the "abortion pill" and does not cause other effects associated with PR affinity, including endometrial thickening and vaginal bleeding.
-Relacorilant also does not appear to cause hypokalemia (low potassium), a potentially serious condition that is a leading cause of patients stopping treatment with Korlym.
+Relacorilant shares Korlym's affinity for the GR, but, unlike Korlym, has no affinity for the PR, and so is not the "abortion pill."
+It does not cause other effects associated with PR affinity, including endometrial thickening and vaginal bleeding.
+There is no evidence that relacorilant causes hypokalemia (low potassium), a potentially serious condition that is a leading cause of patients stopping treatment with Korlym.
 Forty-four percent of patients in Korlym's pivotal trial experienced hypokalemia.
+Unlike all other medications used to treat Cushing's syndrome, relacorilant does not prolong the heart's QT interval, a potentially deadly off-target effect.

 In the GRACE trial, each patient receives relacorilant for 22 weeks.
 Patients who exhibit pre-specified improvements in hypertension and/or glucose metabolism enter a 12-week, double-blind, "randomized withdrawal" phase, in which half of the patients continue receiving relacorilant and half receive placebo.
 The trial's primary endpoint is the rate and degree of relapse of hypertension in patients receiving placebo measured against the rate and degree of relapse of hypertension in those continuing relacorilant.
-GRACE has a planned enrollment of 130 patients with Cushing's syndrome at sites in the United States, Canada, Europe and Israel.
-If successful, we expect GRACE to provide the basis for a new drug application ("NDA") for relacorilant as a treatment for patients with any etiology of endogenous Cushing's syndrome.
+GRACE has enrolled 152 patients at sites in the United States, Canada, Europe and Israel.
+Enrollment is now complete.
+If successful, GRACE will provide the basis for a new drug application ("NDA") for relacorilant as a treatment for patients with any etiology of endogenous Cushing's syndrome.

 Our second Phase 3 trial of relacorilant, GRADIENT, is studying patients whose Cushing's syndrome is caused by a benign adrenal tumor.
 These patients often exhibit less severe symptoms or have a more gradual course of disease than patients with other etiologies of Cushing's syndrome, although their health outcomes are ultimately poor.
 Half of the patients in GRADIENT will receive relacorilant for 22 weeks and half will receive placebo.
 The trial's primary endpoints are improvements in glucose metabolism and hypertension.
 The planned enrollment for this study is 130 patients.
-Many of the clinical sites in GRACE are participating in GRADIENT.